hckjck/python-deprecation/README.md

 from warnings import warn
 ```````

-### Method deprecation
+### Function deprecation

-Deprecating a method is pretty easy just by using `warn` within a method like this.
+Deprecating a function is pretty easy just by using `warn` within a method like this.

 ```python
 from warnings import warn